 Customer Liquidity The Group will ensure fair customer outcomes.
 The Group will ensure that it has sufficient liquidity to meet its financial and funding obligations.
 Capital Control environment The Group will hold or have access to sufficient capital to maintain own capital needs.
 The Group will at all times operate a robust control environment.

-The Group's position against these principles is measured on a regular basis through a series of underlying risk appetite measures.
-These principles and underlying measures are communicated and applied to all businesses and functions as appropriate.
+The Group's position against these principles is measured on a regular basis through the monitoring of underlying risk metrics.

 Policies supporting the system of internal control